 Service Aid Societies

 Each branch has a Service Aid Society (Army Emergency Relief, Navy-Marine Corps Relief Society, Air Force Aid Society, Coast Guard Mutual Assistance) that can sometimes help with short-term emergency funding.
-Not a substitute for the housing-specific paths above, but can sometimes help bridge a critical gap.
+Not a substitute for the housing-specific paths above, but it can sometimes help bridge a critical gap.

 Damage control: future positioning